CephalofairGames/gloomhaven2e-faq/index.md

 **My Personal Quest gives me an item when I take it (for example, Item 149, the Aesther Spyglass, for PQ04).
 What happens to this item once I retire?** Unless instructed otherwise, the item goes to the supply like all other items do, making them available for purchase.

-**Personal Quest 01, Political Intrigue** <span class="hidden">If you gain reputation from two or more factions simultaneously from one source - whether event, section, or scenario - you still only gain 3 votes.</span>
+**Personal Quest 01, Political Intrigue** <span class="hidden">If you gain reputation from two or more factions simultaneously from one source - whether event, section, or scenario - you still only gain 3 votes.
+If, due to a lock, you couldn't gain more reputation in a given track, you can still gain progress towards this PQ.</span>

 **Personal Quest 01, Conclusion section 133.4** <span class="hidden">When this PQ is completed, do not read your class' normal retirement section at all (this also means you will not add the corresponding class retirement events).
 You will instead add events related to this PQ.</span>